 Nataša Gruden-Alajbegović is the Manager of Global Projects Cluster at the University of Michigan's International Institute.
 As manager she provides the overall administration of programs and initiatives working closely with faculty and program coordinators in the Program in International and Comparative Studies (PICS), Donia Human Rights Center (DHRC), Center for Middle Eastern and North African Studies (CMENAS), Global Islamic Studies Center (GISC), Digital Islamic Studies Curriculum (DISC) and several other initiatives.

 Communications Manager, International Institute

 Rachel Brichta is manager of communications at the University of Michigan International Institute.
 She provides marketing and publicity support to the DISC project by planning, preparing, and disseminating publicity and information for events and other activities.

-Director, Islamic Studies Program
+Director, Global Islamic Studies Center

 Karla Mallette studies communications between literary traditions in the medieval Mediterranean—especially Arabic and the Romance vernaculars—and the way that we remember that history today.
 A professor of Italian and Near Eastern studies, she has published essays on medieval translations of Aristotelian philosophy, framed narratives, European Orientalism, and Mediterranean studies, in addition to Italian literature.
-Professor Mallette is director of the Islamic Studies Program at the University of Michigan.
+Professor Mallette is director of the Global Islamic Studies Center (GISC) at the University of Michigan.